cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

     eval $(terraform output --raw velero_backup_team_a)
     ```

-  - Velero Restore process: Make any update on `team-a` (e.g.: adding some jobs), take a backup including the update, remove the latest update (e.g.: removing the jobs) and then restore it from the last backup as follows.
+  - Velero Restore process: Make any update on `team-a` (e.g.: adding some jobs), take a backup including the update, remove the latest update (e.g.: removing the jobs) and then restore it from the last backup as follows

     ```sh
     eval $(terraform output --raw velero_restore_team_a)